katiedelson/game-design-project/devlog.md

   back is up against, still need to fix
 * found issue where last wall jumped wouldn't reset on umbrellas (no colliders) so called "reset_last_wall" in umbrella's script
+* prevented character from grabbing onto invisibile wall on ledge by raising RayCast2D on character

 ### 2024.10.14 - 2hrs: Started on power lines & other updates
 * created power line platform scene & added it to my level